Grown American Superfood Review — Ingredients, Customer Feedback & Cost Per Serve

 The various sprouts are a novel and nutritionally potent addition, but they are low on the ingredients list so it’s hard to know if there’s enough of them to make a difference.

 Even taking these into account, compare the antioxidant-rich ingredients of Texas Superfood here on Amazon, or even Gundry M.D.
 Vital Reds, and this apple-heavy green powder doesn’t really stack up in my opinion.

 Then there is the extremely high retail price and cost per serving of Grown American Superfood to consider.
-I just can’t see why you wouldn’t choose the far better Patriot Power Greens reviewed in detail here, at less than a third of the price per serving when you get this special bulk deal with free shipping and bonuses.
+I just can’t see why you wouldn’t choose the far better Organifi Green Juice reviewed in detail here, at nearly a third of the price per serving when you get the special 6 canister deal here.

 If Grown American Superfood wants to be a serious competitor in the nutritional greens market they should really look at improving their formulation, addressing customer complaints about their 14 day free trial and significantly lowering the retail price point.